Pine Lake dominates Winston-Salem Prep, 48-6, to improve to 6-0

-Pine Lake Prep continued their dominance on the gridiron into Week Six, travelling to Winston-Salem Prep (1-3) and coming home with a 48-6 victory to improve to 6-0.
+Pine Lake Prep continued its dominance on the gridiron into Week Six, travelling to Winston-Salem Prep (1-3) and coming home with a 48-6 victory to improve to 6-0.

-After Winston-Salem Prep found the endzone to cut the lead to 20-6 early in the second half, the first touchdown the Pine Lake has surrendered all season, a pair of touchdowns, one offensive and one defensive, for the Pride ended any hope of a Pheonix comeback.
+After Winston-Salem Prep found the end zone to cut the lead to 20-6 early in the second half, the first touchdown the Pine Lake has surrendered all season, a pair of touchdowns, one offensive and one defensive, for the Pride ended any hope of a Phoenix comeback.

 The offensive touchdown was courtesy of running back Noah Murphy plowed through the defense for a short touchdown, his fourth of the season, to make it 28-6.
 On the ensuing Winston-Salem possession, Harrison Presti returned an interception 45 yards for a score to give Pine Lake a 35-6 lead with just over six minutes to play in the third.